 2. Keep stress at a minimum

-Getting the proper amount of sleep can help to alleviate stress, but there are other ways to keep your child stress free.
+Getting the proper amount of sleep can help alleviate stress, but there are other ways to keep your child stress-free.
 Check in with children before the school year starts to see how they're feeling.
-Addressing any concerns or nerves they have will ease their mind about what's ahead.
+Addressing any concerns or nerves will ease their mind about what's ahead.

-Even with busy schedules, it's important to give kids plenty of free time.
-Allow your child to choose their own extracurricular activities and set realistic expectations around athletics, activities and school work.
+Watch out for warning signs of anxiety, such as changes in sleep, eating or behavior.
+Consult a mental health professional if needed.
+Even with busy schedules, giving kids plenty of free time is important.
+Allow your child to choose their extracurricular activities and set realistic expectations around athletics, activities and schoolwork.
 Follow these tips to help your child find balance.

 3. Stay up to date with your child's vaccinations

-Vaccines help children develop immunity to a number of serious diseases and infections.
+Vaccines help children develop immunity to several serious diseases and infections.
 The Centers for Disease Control and Prevention recommends necessary vaccinations and publishes a schedule for parents and doctors to follow.

 During the winter months, the flu vaccine is especially important.
-It is the best way to prevent the flu.
+It is the best way to prevent the flu virus.
+"Influenza, or the flu, can be easily transmitted at school," says Dr. Lee.
+"Vaccines can help to prevent this virus from spreading."

 4. Offer healthy food choices